salvationdao/xsyn-transactions/readme.md

 # XSYN Transaction System

-This sub-repo has two binaries:
+This repo has two binaries:

 - Migrator
 - Server